 where $ is in millions US.
 The quantity ln(FS) is dimensionless because logarithms are transcendental functions48.
 These unit identifications will facilitate how we can insert empirical observations into Equation 3 later on.

 Assuming that the resource is excludable within a community, the stock will converge to equilibrium S* (from solving Equation 2) according to the community’s strategy – the harvest rate – before harvest rate is compelled to change by small steps.
-In other words, there is a timeseparation between fast ecological dynamics and slow strategy dynamics.
+In other words, there is a time-scale separation between fast ecological dynamics and slow strategy dynamics.
 The change in strategy over time, dF/dt, is proportional to the change in utility (Equation 3) as a function of change in strategy, u/F, according to standard evolutionary game models based on the fitness (or utility) hill climbing analogy49–52.

 Equation 5